 This three-story, 1794 home has been restored to reflect the lifestyle and furnishings of the period.
 A garden on the property features herbs, vegetables, and flowers.

-The house’s gardens were redesigned in the 1980s in the Colonial Revival style with granite-edged beds and gravel paths, using plants commonly grown in household gardens in the lower Connecticut River Valley in about 1830.
-Most of the garden is now devoted to herbs used for cooking, medicine, dyeing, fragrance and other household uses, with a small bed featuring vegetables common in gardens in the early 1800s and a few old-fashioned annuals.
+The house’s gardens were redesigned in the 1980s in the Colonial Revival style with granite-edged beds and gravel paths, using plants commonly grown in 1830.
+Most of the garden is now devoted to herbs used for cooking, medicine, dyeing, fragrance and other household uses.
 Over 50 varieties of herbs are planted in the garden, including many of the ones Thankful Arnold would have used.
 Hours: Open year-round - Wednesdays 9am - 3pm, Thursdays 2-8pm, Fridays Noon-3pm, and Sundays from Memorial Day to Columbus Day 1-4pm.